last modified:

 Hardness test.
 The hardness tester forces a small sphere (Brinell, HB), a diamond pyramid (Vickers, HV) or a cone (Rockwell C, HRC) into the surface of a metallic material at a specific load.
 The resulting indentation is then measured.

-Many manufactures of parts and equipment containing ASTM steels do not use the recommended pre or post-heat treatments.
+Irresespective of what the specifications stipulate, many manufactures of parts and equipment containing ASTM steels do not use the recommended pre or post-heat treatments, especially when multi-pass welds are required

-The requirements for weld heat treatment is greatly influenced by many factors, the application, the governing specifications or codes, the plate condition, plate thickness, the weld consumables the weld procedures, the weld size and amount of welds required.
+The requirements for weld heat treatment is greatly influenced by many factors, the application, the governing specifications or codes, the plate condition, the plate thickness, the weld consumables the weld procedures, the weld sizes and amount of welds required.

 When using the low hydrogen electrodes, the pre and post heat treatment recommendations are frequently eliminated, however from a weld quality perspective always ensure that the weld locations are dry, the metal is over 60F, and that rust and mill scale is removed from the weld area.
 Also even when heat treatment is not used its frequently beneficial to not allow the multi-pass inter-pass weld temperatures to exceed 200F